wadhwaavikant/wadhwaavikant/README.md

 ## 🎓 Education

-- **Master of Science in Computer Science**, University of Washington, Bothell | May 2025
+- **Master of Science in Computer Science**, University of Washington, Bothell | Sep 2023 - May 2025
 - **Bachelor of Technology in Computer Science Engineering**, MSIT, GGSIPU | Aug 2017 - June 2021

 ## Other Important Things